adityakkpk/All-About-React/12myBlogs/README.md

 * Created a RTE component using react-hook-form

-* Created a Posr Form component.
+* Created a PostForm component. and Handling slugs.